Posted on Wednesday, February 11th, 2015 by Peter Sciretta

 August 7th 2015: Fantastic Four

 Chronicle director Josh Trank helms a reboot of the Marvel comic book superhero team written by Simon Kinberg for 20th Century Fox.
 The story will once again center on four astronauts who gain superpowers after cosmic radiation exposure.
-Kate Mara plays Sue Storm aka The Invisible Woman, Miles Teller plays Reed Richards aka Mr. Fantastic, Jamie Bell plays Ben Grimm aka The Thing, Michael B. Jordan plays Johnny Storm aka The Human Torch and Toby Kebbell plays Victor von Doom aka the villianous Doctor Doom.
+Kate Mara plays Sue Storm aka The Invisible Woman, Miles Teller plays Reed Richards aka Mr. Fantastic, Jamie Bell plays Ben Grimm aka The Thing, Michael B. Jordan plays Johnny Storm aka The Human Torch and Toby Kebbell plays Victor von Doom aka the villainous Doctor Doom.

 2016 Superhero Movie Release Dates